Cloud & Cybersecurity Advisor @ D3 Cyber

 Almost every business decision requires executives and managers to balance risk and reward, and efficiency in that process is essential to an enterprise’s success.
 Too often though, IT risk (business risk related to the use of IT) is overlooked.

 While other business risks such as market, credit and operational risks have long been incorporated into the decision-making processes, IT risk has usually been relegated to technical specialists outside the boardroom, despite falling under the same risk category as other business risks: failure to achieve strategic objectives.
 With the emergence of the Cloud, IT Risk has suffered yet another radical transformation.

-This session focuses on real-world examples and specific plans on how to implement IT Risk Management on every level of your company in a Cloud-enabled world.
+This session focuses on specific plans on how to implement IT Risk Management on every level of your company in a Cloud-enabled world.

 When people talk about moving workloads to the Cloud, most times they just hear the technical mumbo-jumbo - IaaS, PaaS, SaaS, DevOps & automation, containers, and so on.

 This session argues we should perhaps sit back for a bit and discuss the need to develop a coherent, long-term Cloud strategy, even before taking the first step towards a Cloud-centric or hybrid approach.